kiranpe/DevOpsCloud/Ansible/Jenkins-Ansible/README.md

 Launch ec2 instance and update host value in java and jenkins files in hostfiles folder

-Now run below commands to install java and jenkins and add below line to sudoers
+add below line to sudoers

 jenkins  ALL=(ALL)  NOPASSWD: ALL